“I never think of the future—it comes soon enough.”

 A Verifiable Remark

 He wrote, “Now he has departed from this strange world a little ahead of me.
 That means nothing.
 For us believing physicists, the distinction between past, present, and future is only a stubbornly persistent illusion.”
 This statement provides a genuine window into his mind.
-It shows his belief in a reality beyond our everyday perception of linear time.
+It reveals his belief in a reality beyond our everyday perception of linear time.
 Moreover, it carries a profound sense of acceptance that is far more nuanced than the misattributed quote.

 The Enduring Wisdom of a Misattributed Quote